guygolanIL/express-typescript-starter/README.md

-# Use this starter to bootstrap an express + graphql + prisma backend with TS
+# Use this starter to bootstrap an express+ prisma backend with TS

 ## db - config a db (locally or provisioned in the cloud via railway or similar).
 1. update schema.prisma with your provider